mjbenefiel/Hangman/README.md

 ![alt text](https://raw.githubusercontent.com/mjbenefiel/Word-Guess-Game/master/assets/images/readme.jpg "Hangman")

+<h2>Project overview</h2>
+Classic game of hangman set to an ethereal theme.
+Utilizes JavaScript, without any libraries or APIs.
 <hr></hr>
 <h2> How it works </h2>
 Hit "click here to begin your journey" button.
 Try to guess the word that's hidden from you by typing in letters.